kddubey/cappr/thoughts.md

 ### A note on docstrings

 Lots of text in docstrings are repeated.
-After all, fundamentally, the three functions take the same inputs and produce the same output regardless of the LM interface.
+After all, fundamentally, the three functions take the same inputs and produce the same outputs regardless of the LM interface.

 I previously experimented with [an automation](https://github.com/kddubey/dumpy/tree/main/wrap) that dynamically writes the